Alfred Escher: Early life and education

-Political rise
+Political career

 Following his return to Zürich in the summer of 1843 Escher devoted himself to a number of academic projects.
 He did preparatory work on a wide-ranging history of Swiss law, which never came to fruition.
 Escher also planned to give lectures at the University of Zürich, Switzerland.
 In February 1844 he gave a trial lecture, whereupon the university governing council appointed him as a lecturer in the Faculty of Political Science.

 In addition to his academic pursuits, the radical-liberal Escher was politically active: he met regularly with former student friends in the "Academic Wednesday Society" to discuss topical political issues and wrote a number of articles for the Neue Zürcher Zeitung.
 In August 1844 Escher, now 25 years old, was elected to the Zürich's Cantonal Parliament.
 He was now able to play an active part in political debates of the time, most notably the expulsion of the Jesuits from the Swiss Confederation, a position on which Escher played a prominent role in the anti-Jesuit camp.
 In 1845 and 1846 Escher took part in the Federal Council of Cantonal Representatives (Tagsatzung) in Zürich as Third Envoy, which brought him into contact with Switzerland's leading politicians.
 In 1847 Escher was appointed as Zürich's Chief Administrator, and in the summer of 1848 he was elected to the cantonal government.
 With the introduction of the new Swiss Federal Constitution, it became necessary to put together the first ever national parliament.
 On 15 October 1848 Escher was elected to the National Council and was appointed its vice-president on 7 November 1848.
 Escher was to sit on the National Council without interruption until his death 34 years later.
-He was elected to serve as National Council President (the highest public office in Switzerland) four times (in 1849, 1856 and 1862: in 1855 Escher declined the post for health reasons).
+He was elected to serve as National Council President (the highest public office in Switzerland) four times (in 1849, 1856 and 1862; in 1855 Escher declined the post for health reasons).